 I hit the “balds” today, which includes Siler Bald, Cheoah Bald, Wayah Bald, Rocky Bald, and Wesser Bald.
 None were particularly grueling, but together it made for a lot of elevation gain.

 I had planned to stop at Wesser Bald Shelter for the night, a 20mi day, but decided against it.
 For one, it was completely full – even the tentsites – when I reached it around 5pm.
-Two, I didn’t realize until yesterday that tomorrow I’m facing a HUGE climb after the Nantahala Outdoor Center that will seriously take several hours.
+Two, I didn’t realize until yesterday that tomorrow I’m facing a HUGE climb after the Nantahala Outdoor Center (NOC) that will seriously take several hours.
 As such, I thought it made sense to do a few extra miles today to make tomorrow easier.
-We’ll see how it goes.

 So, I found a flat spot right off the trail about a mile before the Rufus Morgan shelter.
 Tomorrow I’ve got a couple miles to reach NOC and will start my big climb.